Home DFS SB OD SDN DFSM THP

 In 2003, “Why Not” by Hilary Duff peaked at number 15 on the New Zealand pop singles chart.

-In 1997, “You Bring Me Up (Remix)” by K-Ci And JoJo peaked at number 12 on the New Zealand pop singles chart.
+In 1997, “You Bring Me Up (Remix)” by K-Ci and JoJo peaked at number 12 on the New Zealand pop singles chart.

 Netherlands Pop Singles Chart Peaks

-In 1997, “Burning Stuntman” by Golden Earring peaked at number 26 on the Netherlands pop singles chart.
+In 1969, “Barabajagal (Love Is Hot)” by Donovan With The Jeff Beck Group peaked at number 23 on the Netherlands pop singles chart.

 In 1958, “Crazy Love” by Paul Anka peaked at number 9 on the Netherlands pop singles chart.